linode/docs/docs/troubleshooting/Troubleshooting-and-Diagnosing-Firewall-Issues/index.md

 ## Checking Firewall Rules with iptables

 `iptables` is the most common firewall used on Linux systems.
-If you're unsure of which firewall software you may be using, and you aren't using CentOS or Fedora which favor FirewallD, chances are that you're always using iptables in some form.
+If you're unsure of which firewall software you may be using, chances are that you're always using iptables in some form.

 To list all active firewall rules using iptables, enter the following commands for IPv4 and IPv6 respectfully: